Zagaz/dynamicToDoListJS/README.md

-# dynamicToDoListJS
+# Dynamic To Do List JS
-A todo list using JavaScript to add/delete more items.
+A **TO DO** list using Vanilla JavaScript to dynamically add/delete more items.